binafy/laravel-user-monitoring/README.md

 - ```PHP >= 8.0```
 - ```Laravel >= 9.0```

-You can install the package with Composer.
+You can install the package with Composer:

 ```bash
 composer require binafy/laravel-user-monitoring